reecealanboyd/slp-aide/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Web: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+iOS: Run `tns run ios`.
+The app will appear in your Xcode simulator.

+Android: Run `tns run android`.
+The app will appear in your Android Studio simulator.

+Alternatively, download the NativeScript Preview and Playground apps.
+Run `tns preview` and then use the NativeScript Playground app on your device to scan the QR code generated.
+This will open the slp-aide in your NativeScript Preview app.

 ## Code scaffolding